simple-configuration-server/website/index.md

 * **Seperation of Secrets**: Using the `!scs-secret` YAML-tag you can reference secrets stored in a seperate location.
 In combination with the templating system you can completely seperate your configuration from secrets.
-This allows you to securely version-control your configuration using Git.
+This allows you to securely _version-control your configuration using Git_.
 * **POST requests with template variables**: Clients can send one or more template variables via POST requests, to include server-specific configuration parameters in returned configuraiton files, such as path to specific